islamdidarmd/flutter_adblocker_webview/README.md

       this.onLoadError,
       this.onTitleChanged,
       this.options,
+      this.additionalHostsToBlock = const [],
   });
 ```
+#### Caching
+- API response for Ad hosts is cached automatically and no config is required!

 ### Contribution
 Contributions are welcome 😄.
 Please file an issue [here](https://github.com/islamdidarmd/flutter_adblocker_webview/issues) if you want to include additional feature or found a bug!
 #### Guide